wellcometrust/reach/CONTRIBUTING.md

 # Contributing

-:tada: First of all, welcome to this repository, and thanks for your interest, wether you want to contribute or simply are interested in opening an issue.
+:tada: First of all, welcome to this repository, and thanks for your interest, whether you want to contribute or simply are interested in opening an issue.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make by creating an issue before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

-1. Before pushing your code, please make sure to have it tested and covered by some unit tests.
+1. Before pushing your code, please make sure to have it covered by some unit tests.
+Also make sure that the code passes both your tests and the other tests.

 2. Use our pull request template to submit any changes to the code, even minor.